Dual-Iron/RwModLoader/MODDERS.md

 ### Preface
 Some mods might not play nice with hot reloading.
 That's on them.
 That's also why this feature is opt-in and unstable.

 The game will consume more memory each reload.
 You can alleviate this by setting your mod's static fields to `default` in OnDisable.
+Note that you don't have to reset [unmanaged](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/unmanaged-types) fields because that wouldn't free any memory.

 You don't have to undo any MonoMod hooks when unloading.
 Realm undoes them automatically.